Jan 28, 2026

 This creates delivery drag before meaningful work even starts.

-Productization fixes the bottlenecks
+Productisation fixes the bottlenecks

-A productized service forces clarity upfront:
+A productised service forces clarity upfront:

 - one defined outcome